mikiw/DexProtocol/README.md

     if (input.function === 'CancelOrder') {
         const orderTxId = input.target

-        // TODO: Implement required checks (find order by transaction id and check caller), if check will fail throw new ContractError.
+        // TODO: Implement required checks (find order by transaction id and check caller).
+        // TODO: If check will fail throw new ContractError.
         // TODO: Set isActive to false.
     }

     if (input.function === 'DepositAsset') {
         const txId = input.target

-        // TODO: Implement required checks (check if token contract is whitelisted from transaction details).
+        // TODO: Implement required checks for example check if token contract
+        // is whitelisted from transaction details.
         // TODO: Read transaction details from blockchain and check confirmation number.
         // TODO: If check will fail throw new ContractError.
         // TODO: Increase the vault balance of digital asset for a given caller.